orbeon/orbeon-forms-doc/form-runner/feature/tiff-production.md

 ## Introduction

-PDF files, whether produced automatically or via a [[PDF template|Form Builder ~ PDF Production ~ PDF Templates]], can be converted to TIFF image files for download or email.
+PDF files, whether produced automatically or via a [PDF template](FIXME Form Builder ~ PDF Production ~ PDF Templates), can be converted to TIFF image files for download or email.

 ## Availability